LEDA 2018 - 2023

 Highlights

-Probing the dark matter distribution on scales of a few hundred parsecs requires a high angular resolution of a few milli-arcseconds.
-Currently, this is only provided by interferometric arrays at cm and mm-wavelengths.
-In order to analyse this type of data, this ERC-funded group has developed a new lens modelling code that fits the data directly in the visibility space.
-By applying our technique to milli-arcsecond angular-resolution data taken with the Global Very Long Baseline Interferometer network we have set competitive limits on Fuzzy dark matter.
-We have gravitationally imaged what is currently the lowest-mass dark-matter halo to have been gravitationally detected so far and shown that its properties are in strong tension with CDM.
-At the same time, we have developed a lens modelling code that allows us to simultaneously and self-consistently constrain the polarised properties of the lensed source, the mass distribution of the lens and the magnetic-ionic properties of its ISM.
+Probing the dark matter distribution on scales of a few hundred parsecs requires angular resolutions of a few milliarcseconds.
+At present, such resolution is achievable only with interferometric arrays operating at centimetre and millimetre wavelengths.
+To analyse these data, our ERC-funded group has developed a novel gravitational-lens modelling framework that fits the observations directly in visibility space.
+Applying this technique to milliarcsecond-resolution data obtained with the Global Very Long Baseline Interferometry network (EVN+VLA), we have placed competitive constraints on fuzzy dark matter using a single lens system.
+Additionally, we have gravitationally imaged what is possibly the lowest-mass dark-matter halo detected so far.
+In parallel, we have developed a comprehensive lens-modelling code that enables the simultaneous and self-consistent inference of the lensed source’s polarisation properties, the lens mass distribution, and the magnetic and ionised structure of the lens galaxy’s interstellar medium.
+This approach opens a unique window onto the strength and topology of magnetic fields in galaxies at cosmological distances, well beyond the reach of direct observations.

 Members